pkrysztofiak/rxjavafx-tutorial/README.md

     [RxNewThreadScheduler-1] next=one
     [RxNewThreadScheduler-1] next=two
     [RxNewThreadScheduler-1] next=three
-This way we can declare our Observable chain and an Observer , but then immediately move on without waiting for the emissions to finish.
+This way we can declare our Observable chain and an Observer, but then immediately move on without waiting for the emissions to finish.
 Those are now happening on a new thread named RxNewThreadScheduler-1 .
-Notice too we have to call TimUnit.SECONDS.sleep(3) afterwards to make the main thread sleep for 3 seconds.
+Notice too we have to call TimUnit.SECONDS.sleep(4) afterwards to make the main thread sleep for 3 seconds.
 This gives our Observable a chance to fire all emissions before the program exits.
 A critical behavior to note here is that all emissions are happening sequentially on a single RxNewThreadScheduler-1 thread.
 Emissions are strictly happening one-at-a-time on a single thread.
 There is no parallelization or racing to call onNext() throughout the chain.
 If this did occur, it would break the Observable contract. subscribeOn() can be declared anywhere in the Observable chain, and it will communicate all the way up to the source what thread to fire emissions on.
 If you pointlessly declare multiple subscribeOn() operators in a chain, the leftmost one (closest to the source) will win.
 In reality, you should be conservative about using Schedulers.newThread() as it creates a new thread for each Observer.
 You will notice that if we attach multiple Observers to this Observable, we are going to create a new thread for each Observer.